 Lockdown: Used when there is a perceived danger inside the building.

 A lockdown includes securing each occupied room by locking the door(s) and directing people to move away from windows and doors.
 Hallways are cleared of students and school staff.
 Typically, local law enforcement arrives to secure the site and arrange for evacuation or return to usual building activities.
 Students are kept in their classrooms or other secured areas in the school until the lockdown has ended.

 Lockout: Used to secure the building from a potential threat outside the building, such as when an unauthorized person is loitering on school grounds or when there is criminal activity in the neighborhood.

 family emergency plan, including reunification and communication options.

-- Learn about the school's plan for emergency response, including parental access during emergencies, school emergency contact information, meet-up locations, and other reunification plans.
+Learn about the school's plan for emergency response, including parental access during emergencies, school emergency contact information, meet-up locations and other reunification plans.

-For some children, even participation in a drill may cause some emotional distress, especially if it reminds them of a prior crisis event or if they otherwise are feeling vulnerable or anxious.
+For some children, even participating in a drill may cause some emotional distress.
+This is especially true if it reminds them of a prior crisis event, or if they otherwise are feeling vulnerable or anxious.